juin03/RinggitSavvy/README.md

    ```
    npm install -g expo-cli
    ```
+Only the Risk Tolerance Assessment feature requires MySQL set.
+Feel free to skip MySQL setup; the app will function perfectly without this feature.

-3. **MySQL Database**: You need to have MySQL installed on your machine.
+3. **MySQL Database (Optional)**: You need to have MySQL installed on your machine.
 If you haven't installed MySQL yet, refer to the [MySQL installation guide](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/).

 ### Cloning the Repository
 1. Open your terminal.